MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

   - I suspect it's impossible to constrain two parts at the same time with collision detection logic.
 Screw in is happening at one position, the fastener is later snapped into place, released from the screwdriver, and then how is the second part constrained?
   A solution would be to not remove the fastener from the screwdriver, and remove it only when the ML decides to release it.
 The realistic solution pattern would be then move to one hole -> screw in (snap) -> move to another hole -> screw in too.
 However the attachment should not happen twice. (untested - will work second part?)

-  - When fasteners are constrained, the are constrained how they currently are and not in the hole that they should be. (rel 21) (WIP: activate_fastener_to_hand_connection- done, *activate_part_to_fastener_connection not*.)
+  - When fasteners are constrained, they are constrained how they currently are and not in the hole that they should be. (rel 21) (WIP: activate_fastener_to_hand_connection- done, *activate_part_to_fastener_connection not*.)
+(DONE)
   - Fasteners constrain parts but do not align them to the hole.
+(DONE)
     - how to avoid extreme, instant snaps?
 - Fastener quat/pos is not updated in tranlsation from genesis.
 (DONE, untested?)
 - (duplicate) build123d joints are, as I understand not used to create relative hole positions.(done, untested at all)
 - During insertion fasteners should be at least roughly close to a hole - set max angle difference to 30deg.
+(DONE)

-20. Hole positions and quats are not translated from initial state in perturb. (necessary for fastener collision detection&alignment)
+20. Hole positions and quats are not translated from initial state in perturb. (necessary for fastener collision detection&alignment) (DONE)
 21. Hole positions are not recalculated to allow for collision detection and alignment.
-(WIP)
+(DONE)
 - bug found: positions are calculated as global positions, not local to part.
 ~~22.
 (ML) Fastener pickup/release is not done.~~(duplicate 19a)
 ~~23.
 Screwdriver grip positions (tool grip and fastener grip) is not updated~~ (done, transiently.)
 - Would be convenient to store grip positions in Screwdriver class, although current approach is fine.
-22. picked_up_fastener_tip_position are irrelevant if a tool or fastener is dropped, however it is still passed to step_screw_in_or_out
-18. (minor?) - there is a major snap of fasteners/parts that hold them when fasteners are inserted.
+24. (minor?) - there is a major snap of fasteners/parts that hold them when fasteners are inserted.